sanaazizuk/london-property-market-analysis/README.md

 - Monthly transaction volume shows three sharp spikes, each followed immediately by a collapse, and all three match dated UK stamp duty changes rather than random market noise
 - An apparent price crash in July 2021 turned out to be a low volume artefact of one of those stamp duty deadlines, not a real fall in prices, and was confirmed twice by two independent routes
 - The new build premium first measured at 8 per cent, which was arithmetically correct but answering the wrong question.
 Once property type mix was controlled for, the real premium is 25 per cent on a like for like comparison
 - Tableau's automatic forecast selected a model with no trend component at all and projected a flat line, contradicting ten years of visible upward movement.
-The model was corrected manually and the limitation stated on the dashboard rather than hidden
+The model was corrected manually and the remaining uncertainty stated on the dashboard rather than hidden

 ---